mahmoudmustafa11/Graduation-Project-/README.md

 ## How-to-use

-1. Click the “Load Image” button to load the burn image.
+1. Click the “load Image” button to load the burn image.
    ![Load Image Button](./imgs/interface_img.PNG)

 2. Click the “training images” button to analyze the images in the database and wait a few seconds.